Marking and Labeling Systems

 Additionally, our worldwide presence allows us to provide local services to you and your team.
 You’ll have access to our network of experts who will support you in your drive to protect public safety and brand value.

 Our trustworthy reputation provides an important product differentiator in a crowded marketplace.
-Working with us is just one more way in which you can communicate your product’s safety and quality to original equipment manufacturers (OEMs), purchasers and regulatory authorities.
+Working with us is just one more way that you can communicate your product’s safety and quality to original equipment manufacturers (OEMs), purchasers and regulatory authorities.

-UL’s comprehensive testing, certification, assessment and regulatory compliance services are designed to foster innovation, enhance product and process quality, enable safety and, most importantly, help you meet your business goals.
+UL Solutions’ comprehensive testing, certification, assessment and regulatory compliance services are designed to foster innovation, enhance product and process quality, enable safety, and, most importantly, help you meet your business goals.

 Our broad capabilities enable us to help you address a wide variety of key business needs that may arise throughout your product development life cycle and deployment phase.
-Working with one provider allows you to take advantage of our cost- and time-saving service bundles and our integrated testing and certification plans allow you to achieve your go-to-market plans in a timely manner.
+Working with one provider allows you to take advantage of our cost- and time-saving service bundles.
+Our integrated testing and certification plans allow you to achieve your go-to-market plans in a timely manner.